 At Project Jonah we look beyond the conservation of a species to the welfare of individual marine mammals.
 We believe these animals have a right to live free from suffering, and that as humans we should extend our circle of compassion to them.

 Marine mammals face many threats.
-These include anything from commercial whaling to forced captivity, ship strike and pollution.
-Whilst many of these problems need long-term solutions, we’re here for the long run and are dedicated to bringing about this change.
+These include being caught in fishing nets, ingesting single-use plastics and the effects of climate change on the marine environment.
+Whilst many of these problems need long-term solutions, we’re here for the long run and are dedicated to being part of the solutions.

-- by delivering essential first aid to stranded or injured marine mammals.
-At Project Jonah we constantly strive to advance marine mammal stranding and rescue science and improve our stranding response.
+- We deliver essential first aid to stranded or injured marine mammals, via our nationwide network of trained and passionate marine mammal medics.
+We have pioneered ways of rescuing whales and have shared this technology and expertise globally.
+At Project Jonah we constantly strive to advance marine mammal stranding response and rescue science.

-- by promoting public education and awareness campaigns.
-We aim to inspire, motivate and empower New Zealanders to contribute and take part in making a tangible difference to the lives of marine mammals.
+- We believe in positive change through action.
+We inspire, motivate and empower New Zealanders to contribute and take part in making a tangible difference to the lives of marine mammals.

-- by acting as a watchdog and encouraging key decision makers, whether it’s governments or industry, to do the right thing.
-We will continue to expose marine mammal suffering and help create and enforce laws that will protect these animals.
+- We act as a watchdog and encourage key decision makers, whether governments or industry, to do the right thing.
+By raising public awareness, we can fight for stronger legislation that will protect these animals and the oceans they call home.

 Through our work we aim to: